Laboratory Services FAQ

 I have questions about a bill I received from Quest Diagnostics.
 Who should I contact?

 You will need to contact Quest directly.
+You can reach them by phone at 866-697-8378 or online.

 Will my parents/partner/family see my laboratory tests?

 Laboratory test results are never shared with others without your consent.
-But if you are a dependent on someone else’s insurance plan, your parents/partner/family might get a bill.
+However, if you are a dependent on someone else’s insurance plan, your parents/partner/family might get a bill.
 Even if an outside visit is fully covered and there is no bill, the subscriber may receive an Explanation of Benefits (EOB) document listing the services billed to insurance, including the names of laboratory tests.

 In these cases, you can contact the insurance company in advance and request confidentiality.
 You can learn more about insurance privacy here.
 In addition, some types of sensitive testing for students, such as sexually transmitted infection (STI) testing, will not be billed to insurance to minimize privacy risks.